justin-john/OpenUserBundle/Resources/docs/index.md

 $ php composer.phar update
 ```

-Composer will install the bundle to your project's `sewolabs` directory.
+Composer will install the bundle to your project's `open` directory.

 ### Step 2: Enable the bundle